 SUMMER ACTIVITY IDEAS

 Below are a bunch of Summer Boredom Buster ideas to include.
-I’ve read about a million lists all around the web, and I know some have like 101 ideas, but too many of the suggestions made me roll my eyes.
+I’ve read about a million lists all around the web, and I know some have like 101 ideas, but do you really want a list that long??
+Plus too many of the suggestions made me roll my eyes.
 Here’s the cream of the crop.

 Hose Wall Murals